 The Higher Education Opportunity Act, enacted August 14, 2008, requires institutions that maintain on-campus student housing to publish an annual fire safety report that contains information about campus fire safety practices and standards of the institution.
 The University's fire log can be accessed via ehs.virginia.edu/ Fire-Safety.html.
 The following report details all information required by this Act for the University of Virginia.
 The University of Virginia maintains on-campus student housing at the Charlottesville and Mountain Lake Biological Station campuses only.
-There is no on-campus student housing at the Architecture in Italy: Venice, Darden Sands Family Grounds, Northern Virginia, or Richmond campuses.
+There is no on-campus student housing at the Darden Sands Family Grounds, UVA-Inova Fairfax, Morven, or Richmond campuses.